nptri/gatling-docker/README.md

 * 3.2.0
 * 3.2.1
 * 3.9.5 (stable)

+Note:

-Note: Gatling versions from 2.1.0 to 2.2.5 are built with Scala 2.11, versions from 2.3.0 onwards are built with Scala 2.12.
+* Gatling versions from 2.1.0 to 2.2.5 are built with Scala 2.11

+* Gatling versions from 2.3.0 onwards are built with Scala 2.12

+* Gatling versions from 3.5.0 onwwards are built with Scala 2.13

 # Installation